 The economy is changing quickly due to COVID-19.
 Announcements are made regularly and new measures are rapidly being put in place, to help businesses and individuals address the significant economic impacts of the Coronavirus.
 We will continue to add information as more details become available.
 Please note, we have only provided a brief summary of each measure – it’s best that you talk directly to us to understand the finer details and eligibility requirements.

-- Available to eligible businesses with a drop in turnover of more than 30% compared with the same period last year (at least 1 month)
+- Available to eligible businesses with a drop in turnover of more than 30% compared with the same period last year

-- Employees need to be employed as of 1 March 2020
+- Employees need to be employed as of 1 March 2020 or have been hired between 1 March 2020 and 1 July 2020 and meet the eligibility criteria

 - Businesses without employees (including sole traders) may also be eligible